vmware-tanzu/velero-plugin-for-vsphere/README.md

 * vSphere Plugin - deployed with Velero; called by Velero to backup and restore a PVC
 * Backupdriver - handles the backup and restore of PVCs; relies on the Data Mover to upload or download data
 * Data Mover - handles upload of snapshot data to object store and download of snapshot data from object store
+  * Note: The Data Mover is only functionally tested and it is not meant to work at scale and does not promise any performance expectations.
+It is not meant to backup business critical applications in production.

 ![Velero Plugin for vSphere Architecture](docs/vsphere-plugin-architecture.png)